haskellfoundation/tech-proposals/proposals/0000-midstream-bindists.md

 Another perception shift necessary is that upstream projects should consider that their build system are end-user interfaces, making it easier for both distributors and end-user to build release binaries correctly themselves.

-### Phase 3
+### Nightlies

-In phase 3, we will mainly focus on making nightlies available for GHC and cabal.
+We also want to make nightlies available for GHC and cabal and HLS.
 This will require coming up with a permanent storage solution and very robust nightly pipelines.

-HLS nightlies may be added as well.

 ## Timeline

-* phase 1 (6 months): proof of concept of a central GitHub CI building the entire toolchain
+* 6 months: proof of concept of a central GitHub CI building most of the toolchain
-* phase 2 (9 months): bindist testing workflow, automated integration with GHCup, etc.
-* phase 3 (12+ months): nightlies working for GHC and cabal and maybe HLS
+* 12 months: building GHC via github actions

 ## Budget

-We would like to have a full-time developer work on this, at least partly.
-But at the moment, we don't have anyone to propose and hiring an external contractor for this role may or may not be helpful, since this requires significant DevX experience and commitment to the specified goals.

-As such, we propose the "phase 1" of this proposal that focuses on advancing the existing GitHub CI support for the GitHub Haskell organization, spearheaded by @angerman (providing aarch64 linux and darwin M1 self-hosted machines).
-This infrastructure is already used by GHCup, HLS and other projects and needs more runners.

-Github actions at the moment does not provide all platforms.
-So the budget proposal to close the platform gap on GitHub actions is as follows (all prices in USD):
+We request funding for private GitHub CI runners to power our midstream bindist release pipelines.
+Prices are in USD.
+This is an example/estimate.
+The HF and the proposer will negotiate the exact terms in private.

-- FreeBSD x86_64 private runner on [vultr](https://www.vultr.com/pricing/), utilizing [github-act-runner](https://github.com/ChristopherHX/github-act-runner), instance with 8vCPU, 16 GB Memory, 150GB storage
+- Linux/FreeBSD x86_64 runner on Hetzner (AX52)
-  * monthly: $160
+  * monthly: $62.24
-  * yearly: $1,920
+  * yearly: $746.88
-- Linux aarch64 private runner on [AWS](https://aws.amazon.com/marketplace/pp/prodview-uzg6o44ep3ugw) (m6g.xlarge instance)
+- Linux aarch64 runner on Hetzner (RX170)
-  * hourly: $0.154
-  * monthly: $112.5
+  * monthly: $181.73
-  * yearly: $1,350
+  * yearly: $2,180.76
-- Darwin M1 private runner on [macstadium](https://www.macstadium.com/pricing), instance with M1 8 Core, 16 GB Memory, 1 TB SSD
+- Darwin runner on Hetzner (Mac Mini M1)
-  * monthly: $179
+  * monthly: $56.59
-  * yearly: $2,148
+  * yearly: $679.08

-To host one additional private runner per all these platform, the yearly cost would be: **$5,418**
+To host one private runner per all these platform, the yearly cost would be: **$3,606.72**

+There will likely also be an initial setup cost (as is usual for Hetzner).

-We may request more runners depending on the demand, so it may very well be 3 runners per platform, resulting in yearly cost of: $16,254
+We may request more runners depending on the demand, so it may very well be 3 runners per platform, resulting in yearly cost of: $10,820.16

-For FreeBSD it is also possible to buy [Cirrus CI compute credits](https://cirrus-ci.org/pricing/#compute-credits), which amount to a similar value of: $1,576.8

-As such, we estimate the cost for phase 1 to be between 5000 to 16000 USD.
-The benefit of this investment is not confined to the midstream bindist proposal, but to the entirety of the GitHub Haskell organization CI infrastructure (including GHCup, HLS, Cabal, bytestring, text, unix, ...).

-Phase 2 and 3 may need follow-up proposals with more concrete implementation strategy, cost analysis and potentially hiring a full-time employee.
+**As such, the budget estimated is between 4 to 10k USD per year.**

 ## Stakeholders